WebKit/Documentation/docs/Ports/WindowsPort.md

 rem You can use ccache with pre-compiled headers @see https://ccache.dev/manual/latest.html#_precompiled_headers rem set CCACHE_SLOPPINESS=pch_defines,time_macros,include_file_mtime,include_file_ctime

-call "%VSPATH%\VC\Auxiliary\Build\vcvars64.bat"
+rem Set the VC environment variables call "%VSPATH%\VC\Auxiliary\Build\vcvars64.bat"

 rem Set PATH to use the VS toolchain bundled CMake 3.x.
 This ensures that downstream vcpkg builds will succeed. path %DevEnvDir%CommonExtensions\\Microsoft\\CMake\\CMake\\bin;%path%

 cd %~dp0
 start powershell
 ```
 You can replace `powershell` with `cmd` or `wt` (Windows Terminal) if you like.

 ## Building

-In the WebKit command prompt, invoke `build-webkit` to start building.
+In the WebKit command prompt, invoke `build-webkit` to start building:
 ```
 perl Tools/Scripts/build-webkit --release
 ```

-You will get required libraries [WebKitRequirements](https://github.com/WebKitForWindows/WebKitRequirements) downloaded automatically when you perform a `build-webkit`.
+Recent WebKit versions will use [VCPKG](https://vcpkg.io) to build the required libraries.

-It checks the latest WebKitRequirements every time.
+Older versions will automatically download required libraries from [WebKitRequirements](https://github.com/WebKitForWindows/WebKitRequirements) when you perform a `build-webkit`.
-I'd like to recommend to use `--skip-library-update` for incremental build to speed up for the next time.
+It checks the latest WebKitRequirements every time, so it is recommended to use `--skip-library-update` for incremental builds to speed up the next time.
 ```
 python Tools\Scripts\update-webkit-win-libs.py
 perl Tools\Scripts\build-webkit --release --skip-library-update
 ```

 The build succeeded if you got `WebKit is now built` message.
 Run your `MiniBrowser`.
 ```
 WebKitBuild/Release/bin64/MiniBrowser.exe
 ```